Click for homepage

 Flattened filament light bulbs

-An Enigma machine has small - rather unusual - lamps on its lamp panel.
-These lamps have a common E10 fitting, but the glass balloon is somewhat flattened.
+The Enigma cipher machine uses small - rather unusual - light bulbs on its lamp panel.
+These bulbs have a common E10 fitting, but the glass balloon is flattened somewhat.
 The diagram below shows it in comparison with an regular spherical bulb.
 The one on the left is a standard E10 lamp with a spherical (round) balloon.
-On the right are the flattened lamps that are required for the Enigma.
-There are two production variants: one that is completely clear, and one that is half-opaque.
+To its right are the flattened bulbs that are used in the Enigma.
+There are two production variants: a clear one (centre) and a half-opaque one (right).

-Lamps like these were rather common before and during WWII, but are no longer manufactured.
-The shape is very important as ordinary lamps are slightly higher and will therefore damage the letter film.
-As the letter film is made of celluloid, it becomes brittle, and breaks and burns easily.
+Lamps like these were quite common before and during World War II (WWII), and were at one time used on bicycles and in tourch lights, but are no longer manufactured.
+The flattened shape is very important as ordinary lamps are slightly higher and will therefore damage the celluloid alphabet film above the light bulbs.
+This film becomes brittle over time, and breaks and burns easily.

 The official specification for the bulb is 3.5V/200mA, but that is not as important as the shape.
-Lamps in this shape are sometimes found in 2V, 2.2V and 3V versions and they can all be used.
-The current should not exceed 200mA, as otherwise it could cause sparks between the wheels.
+Lamps in this shape are sometimes found in 2V, 2.2V, 2.5V and 3V voltages, and all of them are suitable.
+However, to avoid sparks, it is important that the current does not exceed 200mA.

 Flattened half-opaque light bulb, with filament clearly visible